scm-manager/scm-manager/docs/en/development/decision-table.md

 - The generated code is not explicit (the lombok plugin generates bytecode)
 - Especially for `hashCode` and `equals` a lot of code with a high complexity is generated.
   This has implications for test coverage.
-Even though lombok supports the generation of `Generated` annotations (own or javax), this has no effect in Sonar.
+Even though lombok supports the generation of `Generated` annotations (own or jakarta), this has no effect in Sonar.

 First, this will be used for data transfer objects (DTO) in the REST endpoints.
 To avoid the mentioned complexity of `hashCode` and `equals`, these should not be generated.